sunxiaojian/fluss/website/docs/table-design/table-types/pk-table/merge-engines/default.md

 ## Overview

 The **Default Merge Engine** in Fluss retains the latest record for a given primary key.
 It supports the following operations: `INSERT`, `UPDATE`, `DELETE`.
+Fluss also supports partial column updates, allowing you to write only a subset of columns to incrementally update the data and ultimately achieve complete data.
+Note that the columns being written must include the primary key column.
 The Default Merge Engine is the default behavior in Fluss.
 It is enabled by default and does not require any additional configuration.

 ## Example